 During the Boycott

 - During the mass meeting on the evening of the boycott, they decided to extend the protest.
-They attempted to talk with city commissioners and bus companies to voice their demands such as first-come first-seated policy, courteous treatment of bus drivers, and hiring of black drivers.
+They attempted to talk with city commissioners and bus companies to voice their demands such as a first-come first-seated policy, courteous treatment of bus drivers, and hiring of black drivers.
 The negotiation was unsuccessful.

 - In order to sustain the boycott, African-Americans rode bicycles, carpooled, and walked to work.
 Moreover, black taxi drivers lowered their rate to 10 cents, the same rate as city buses.
 In addition, regular mass meetings were held to mobilize African-Americans.